withastro/astro/docs/src/pages/en/guides/deploy.md

 After your project has been imported and deployed, all subsequent pushes to branches will generate [Preview Deployments](https://vercel.com/docs/concepts/deployments/environments#preview), and all changes made to the Production Branch (commonly “main”) will result in a [Production Deployment](https://vercel.com/docs/concepts/deployments/environments#production).

-Learn more about Vercel’s [Git Integration](https://vercel.com/docs/concepts/git).
+Learn more about Vercel's [Git Integration](https://vercel.com/docs/concepts/git).

 ## Azure Static Web Apps